Conversational UI Bookmark has been added

 TMT leaders leverage chatbot technology to address costly challenges that hurt customer satisfaction: Ineffective customer hand-offs, manual processes driving handle times, procedural confusion or inconsistency, etc. Others are hindered by traditional data silos that exist in TMT companies, especially relating to customer data.
 These firms must design cognitive programs that break silos to uncover data and insights outside their traditional IT systems, enabling them to service customers in new ways.

 Chatbots are a strategic avenue for companies to begin integrating AI into their business, and the benefits can be significant.
-To learn more about how conversational UI and other AI-enabled technologies can help improve your customer engagement strategy, get in touch.
+To learn more about how conversational UI and other AI-enabled technologies can help improve your customer engagement strategy, read our full article or get in touch.

 A webinar series on data science, artificial intelligence, and design thinking